 I currently supervise both undergraduate and graduate students in research projects related to language revitalization, language documentation, and language education, with a focus on Indigenous education.
 I also supervise students interested in constructed languages and fan communities.
-I am open to applications from graduate students, please email if you are interested in working with me.
+I am open to applications from graduate students for the Interdisciplinary Graduate Studies program in the Community Engagement, Social Change, and Equity Theme (CESCE) or the Digital Arts and Humanities Theme (DAHU), please email if you are interested in working with me.

 Brianna Peacey, Master’s student – You’re the only one who knows my true identity: How fandoms create identities for constructed language learners

 Andrea Keber, Master’s Student – Gender, language, and power: Naming misogyny and framing understandings of Canada’s mediascape in the wake of gendered violence (Ilya Parkin’s, primary supervisor)

 Ricki-Lynn Achilles, Master’s Student – Emotion, language, and identity: Using language revitalization techniques to create low-anxiety learning environments.

 David Lacho, Master’s Student – Developing an augmented reality app in Secwepemctsín with the Splatsin Tsm7aksaltn (Splatsin Teaching Centre) Society.